syncthing/syncthing/CONTRIBUTING.md

 mechanism for internal review.
 Determining what is "nontrivial" is left at the discretion of the contributor.

+### Authorship

+All code authors are listed in the AUTHORS file.
+Commits must be made with the same name and email as listed in the AUTHORS file.
+To accomplish this, ensure that your git configuration is set correctly prior to making your first commit;

+    $ git config --global user.name "Jane Doe"
+    $ git config --global user.email janedoe@example.com

+You must be reachable on the given email address.
+If you do not wish to use your real name for whatever reason, using a nickname or pseudonym is perfectly acceptable.

 ### Core Team

 The Syncthing core team currently consists of the following members;